jarno9981/FireOldTab-Based-on-easytabs/README.md

 * Istratman

-In The Feature I Will Launch On Tabs Named FireTabs For FireBrowser(https://github.com/jarno9981/FireBrowser)
+In The Feature I Will Launch My Own Tabs Named FireTabs For FireBrowser(https://github.com/jarno9981/FireBrowser)